kukiron/Blogster/README.md

 You can install & start local instance of MongoDB.
 The project has used mLab MongoDB service.
 Also, you need to use your own clientID & client secret from Google.

-Use these in the config/dev.js file for development purposes.
+Use these credentials in the config/dev.js file for development purposes.